 (3) They can’t predict what’s going to happen.

-Whatever might feel different to our child during this period of adjustment could cause temporary anxiety.
+Whatever feels different to our child during this period of adjustment could cause anxiety.
 Many times, this anxiety will resolve when they get used to the routines, people, and demands of school.
 But if anxiety continues, we want to consider making some changes.
 After all, children can’t learn if they are feeling anxious all day.
-If their brain is too busy coping with anxiety, there is often little bandwidth left over for attending to learning.

 When To Be Concerned